tarwn/lessthandot-hugo/blogs/content/posts/2012-12-15-benefits-of-indexes.md

 > CREATE NONCLUSTERED INDEX ix2 on Test1(somecol2)
 ```

-> Let&#8217;s check how much storage is required for the non clustered indexes
+> Let's check how much storage is required for the non clustered indexes
 >
 > sql
 SELECT